ImmutableOctet/sonicgba/CONTRIBUTING.md

 Similarly, common patterns can be mapped to a shared base-class, but you must follow the behavior as accurately as possible.

-* All names (Unless reserved by Monkey) will remain consistent with the decompiled source code.
+* All names (Unless reserved by Monkey) should remain consistent with the decompiled source code.
 This basically means bad translations and foreign names will stay no matter how bad they are.
+This does not cover foreign (Non-English) text, which should be translated.

+* All Japanese and/or Chinese text should be replaced with English equivalents.
+In addition, the original text should appear in a comment beside the updated text.
+This rule is in place to ensure the text is readable and displayable using English fonts.

 * Local variables should be reasonably descriptive, but this is not a requirement.
 If the decompiled source doesn't have descriptive names for something, but you